Davonne007-TX/coding-Bootcamp-workshops/block22/README.md

 !important

- - - This block22 is a work in progress.
-Still working on guided practice
+ - - This block22, I did the guided practice as well as the StarWars Example
- - - Added Starwars API Example as well
+ - - Need to ask question about block22_Workshop_script.js to delete party info from the browser.
+It deletes on the console but not the browser.